sophilabs-forks/edx-platform/docs/en_us/course_authors/source/cohorts/cohorts_discussions.rst

 In a course that includes cohorts, every post has an indicator of who can read
 it: either everyone, or only the members of a single cohort group.
 For students, this is the only noticeable difference between discussions in courses that include cohorts when compared to courses that don't.
-You can share the examples in the :ref:`Read the Cohort Indicator in Posts` section with your students. along with the options and features that are described in the :ref:`Discussions for Students and Staff` section.
+You can share the examples in the :ref:`Read the Cohort Indicator in Posts` section with your students, along with the :ref:`Discussions for Students and Staff` section of this guide.

 Staff members who have the discussion admin, discussion moderator, or community TA role see the same indicator of who can read each post.
-Unlike the students, however, the discussion staff members can read and contribute to every post.
+Unlike the students, however, the discussion staff members are not divided into cohort groups.
+They can read and contribute to every post, regardless of the cohort group assignment of the student who posted it.

-.. note:: Students who are assigned the Community TA role can read and contribute to all posts.
+.. note:: Students who have the Community TA role can read and contribute to all posts.

 In courses that enable the cohort feature, members of the discussion staff can